yoaocopy/OPTM_webllm/README.md

 ![OPTMentor live edit page 2](./screenshots/OPTMentor_WebLLM_live_2.jpg)

-- The LLM model will be downloaded (first-time visit) or loaded from cache.
+- The LLM model will be downloaded at your first visit and cached in the browser.
+Then it will be loaded from cache for subsequent visits.
 - When your code encounters an error, the `Ask AI` button will appear.
 Clicking on it will provide you with Socratic hints from the AI.
 - You can return to the Visualization page (which focuses on execution visualization) using the `Visualize Execution` button below the code box.